-DDOE recognizes reporting skills vary among LEAs and remains committed to providing resources and training to enhance proficiency in this area.
-This approach builds on the successful training models used for eSchoolPLUS and Cognos, ensuring LEAs have the tools and knowledge needed to effectively utilize Infinite Campus reporting features.
+DDOE recognizes reporting skills vary among districts and charters and remains committed to providing resources and training to enhance proficiency in this area.
+This approach builds on the successful training models used for eSchoolPLUS and Cognos, ensuring districts and charters have the tools and knowledge needed to effectively utilize Infinite Campus reporting features.

-LEAs have access to a comprehensive set of resources and no-cost options within Infinite Campus to support their reporting needs.
-NOTE: Several links below require an account to access.
+Districts and charters have access to a comprehensive set of resources and no-cost options within Infinite Campus to support their reporting needs.

 SSRS Reporting – robust reporting tool for complex, custom report creation and integration with other systems.